mattmongeon/rpi_examples_indigo/README.md

 Now that ROS Indigo has been installed on the Raspberry Pi, it is time to start making use of its features.
 The following pages demonstrate how to utilize its hardware in the ROS environment.

 * The [GPIO](https://github.com/mattmongeon/rpi_examples_indigo/blob/master/gpio_programming.md) page demonstrates how to program the GPIO pins by controlling an LED and reading a pushbutton.
-* The [I2C](https://github.com/mattmongeon/rpi_examples_indigo/blob/master/i2c_programming.md) page demonstrates how to read and write over I2C using an accelerometer.
+* The [I2C](https://github.com/mattmongeon/rpi_examples_indigo/blob/master/i2c_programming.md) page demonstrates how to read and write over I2C by interfacing with an accelerometer.
 It also demonstrates how to display the Raspberry Pi in rviz as it uses the acceleration data to show its position.

-Our circuit picture
+Our circuit picture (don't worry, the pages contain schematics):

 <img src="https://raw.githubusercontent.com/mattmongeon/rpi_examples_indigo/master/image/circuit.jpg" alt="alt text" style="width:200px">